o1iv3r/CIexamplePkg/README.md

 [![Codecov test coverage](https://codecov.io/gh/o1iv3r/CIexamplePkg/branch/master/graph/badge.svg)](https://codecov.io/gh/o1iv3r/CIexamplePkg?branch=master)
 <!-- badges: end -->

-This package provdes a quick guide on how to develop an R package from scratch and use Travis CI.
+This package provdes a quick guide on how to develop an R package from scratch and how use Travis CI.
 A very nice general introduction can be found here:

 [rOpenSci Packages: Development, Maintenance, and Peer Review](https://devguide.ropensci.org/)

+Some material is taken from the awesome UseR 2019 tutorial from Colin Gillespie: []{https://www.jumpingrivers.com/t/2019-user-git/#1}

 # R package basics

 First, create a new package, e.g. using the RStudio GUI.
-The *usethis* package provides all upcoming steps immensely:
+The *usethis* package facilitates all upcoming steps immensely:

 ```{r eval=FALSE}
 library(usethis)
 ```

-Feel free to delete the hello world example (R and Rd file).
-We'll add the functionality via
+Feel free to delete the hello world example (R and Rd file in R and man folder).
+We'll add new functionality via

 ```{r eval=FALSE}
 use_r("add.R")